Monkey Pox (POX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Monkey Pox Historical Price

-According to the latest data gathered on Monkey Pox live price page, the current price of Monkey Pox is 0.00532921USD.
-The circulating supply of Monkey Pox(POX) is 999.95M POX , giving it a market capitalization of $5.37M.
+According to the latest data gathered on Monkey Pox live price page, the current price of Monkey Pox is 0.00464245USD.
+The circulating supply of Monkey Pox(POX) is 999.95M POX , giving it a market capitalization of $4.64M.

 The Monkey Pox Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of POX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.